 At the health center, the first step in the IRC’s simplified protocol is to make a diagnosis for moderate acute malnutrition or severe acute malnutrition using a mid-upper arm circumference (MUAC) measuring tape.
 Common diagnoses will show that children with moderate acute malnutrition have some micronutrient deficiencies and weight loss, while children with severe acute malnutrition have significant micronutrient deficiencies and symptoms of severe wasting and edema.
 Both community health workers and parents can easily learn to use the color-coded MUAC tape, which helps to increase the number of children who receive an accurate diagnosis and treatment.

-More than 90% of children with acute malnutrition treated with RUTF recover.
-The IRC is scaling up our simplified protocol to reach more children suffering from malnutrition.
+More than 90 percent of children with acute malnutrition recover through treatment with Ready-to-Use Therapeutic Food (RUTF).
+IRC is expanding the simplified treatment protocol to reach more affected children.

 Photo: Maheder Haileselassie for the IRC